DevOpsPartyGames/devopspartygames-web/src/pages/player-info.md

 ## Discord
 If you are not already in our Discord server, please join with the invite link at [https://devopspartygames.com/discord](https://devopspartygames.com/discord).
 You will need to accept the Code of Conduct to get access to the server. **Please let an admin know when you have joined, and we will grant you the “Players” role that gives you more access in Discord.** We will use Discord for coordination and chatting amongst each other prior to the game, etc.

-Once you join Discord, send a note anyone listed under Admins in the Discord (Matty, Jeremy, or Dan) and let us know you are in; we will grant you the proper role to give you access to the Players role in Discord.

 Note that the Discord is public for members of the community; there are private channels just for players and moderators though!

 ## Schedule